NorthernMechatronics/tflm_digits/training_files/README.md

 Convolutional neural networks first came into the limelight around the 1980s.
 A significant discovery was when Yann Lecun developed a model to recognize handwritten digits through the use of convolutional layers that had 5x5 kernels and 2x2 max-pooling layers, called [LeNet](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf).
 LeNet became a key discovery but was limiting since it required thousands of images to train and images were largely low resolution.
 The [Modified National Institute of Standards and Technology (MNIST) database](https://en.wikipedia.org/wiki/MNIST_database) is a good foundation for training image processing systems.

 Other convolutional neural networks entered the fray.
 [AlexNet](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), in 2012, consisted of varying sizes of convolution layers whereas [InceptionNet](https://arxiv.org/pdf/1409.4842.pdf) focused on deep sequential models with various sizes of kernels in its convolutional layers with the goal of better performance.
-VGG is noted as a good start for transfer learning, for its small convolutional kernels (3x3 compared to 5x5) makes it computationally easier without the added complexity.
-On top of that, MobileNet became an important model for edge devices as the architecture is less resource intensive.
+[VGG](https://www.mathworks.com/help/deeplearning/ref/vgg16.html) is noted as a good start for transfer learning, for its small convolutional kernels (3x3 compared to 5x5) makes it computationally easier without the added complexity.
+On top of that, [MobileNet](https://arxiv.org/pdf/1704.04861.pdf) became an important model for mobile devices as the architecture is less resource intensive.

 ## What plays into a good model?